-Pandas is a popular data analysis library built on top of the Python programming language.
+Pandas is a popular data analysis library built on top of the Python programming language, and getting started with Pandas is an easy task.
 It assists with common manipulations for data cleaning, joining, sorting, filtering, deduping, and more.
 First released in 2009, pandas now sits as the epicenter of Python’s vast data science ecosystem and is an essential tool in the modern data analyst’s toolbox.

 Pandas represents a fantastic step forward for graphical spreadsheet users who’d like to handle larger amounts of data, perform more complex operations, and automate the steps of their analysis routines.
 I like to introduce the tool as “Excel on steroids.”